Developik/auction-android-app/Log Group 2 Comp 3350.md

   * Wallet withdrawing money when bid is placed
   * Helping others with connecting objects to database

+Ryan:
+* 8:30am - 9:00am, 10:15am - 10:50am, July 7:
+  * Cleaned up code and implementations
+* 4:00pm - 7:00pm, July 8:
+  * researched how to pass objects between activities and how to save them
+  * implemented users passed to other pages using serializable and started work on onSavedInstance override
+* 3:00pm - 7:00pm, July 9:
+  * Moved product view page from onboarding page to product page (under feed page) and adjusted user implementation based on comments in pull request
+* 10:00pm - 12:00pm, 12:30 - 3:00pm, July 10:
+  * rewrote user passing imlpementation based on different the groups decision to change how objects are acquired
+* 11:00pm - 12:00pm, 1:00pm - 2:45pm, 7:00pm - 10:30pm, July 11:
+  * finalized user passing and chat updates with the tests for each new method and confirmed that the main branch was running correctly with and without my changes.

 Developer Tasks, Iteration 2:
 - Remove DataAccessStub from OnBoarding Activity (move code to logic) (Cost: 4 hours; Priority: High) - Andrii